-Early July 2017: Applications are submitted to schools by AMCAS, and WMed begins to review completed applications and schedule interviews.
+July 2021: Applications are transmitted to schools by AMCAS.
+WMed begins to review completed applications and supplement application invitations are extended.

-Fall 2017: Campus Interviews begin and continue through March 2018.
+Fall 2021: Virtual interviews begin and continue through March 2022.

-November 15, 2017: Deadline for completed AMCAS application.
+November 15, 2021: Deadline for submitting an AMCAS application.

 Things to Remember

 Timing Matters - WMed uses rolling admissions and encourages applicants to complete each step of the application process in a timely fashion for best consideration.